DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-10-01-edge_machine_learning.md

 - Ai for agriculture
 - Machine learning pipelines for edge devices
 - Yaml
-- yaml
 math: true
 seo_description: Explore how to implement continuous machine learning deployment on edge devices using MLOps platforms, focusing on a real-world example of a smart agriculture system.
 seo_title: 'Continuous Machine Learning Deployment for Edge Devices: A Practical Approach'
 seo_type: article
 social_image: /assets/images/edge-devices.png
 summary: This article explores how to implement continuous machine learning deployment on edge devices using MLOps and IoT management platforms.
 Focusing on a real-world smart agriculture use case, it highlights the benefits of edge inference for real-time processing, lower latency, and improved decision-making in environments with limited connectivity.
 tags:
 - Mlops
 - Edge ai